 From this article, you will learn everything about two types of crypto wallets so that you can further decide which one is best for you.

 As the name suggests, custodial crypto wallets take custody of the private keys of users.
 That means that users are entrusting their cryptocurrency to a third party.
 Essentially, custodial exchange accounts act like banks, where the funds are yours, but you don’t have full control over them.
 They carry out transactions on behalf of the wallet account owner.

 Some examples of custodial wallets include Binance, Free Wallet, and Coinbase.
 On these custodial exchanges, you can hold or trade crypto assets only after identity verification.

 What is a Non-Custodial Wallet?

 Non-custodial wallets come in various forms.
 For example, there are hardware devices, web extensions, or mobile and desktop apps.
 Hardware wallets are considered to be the most secure because they are essentially offline, but they require more tech knowledge than web and mobile applications.
-On the other hand, mobile apps are connected to the internet most of the time, but they are more convenient and offer quick access to the assets.
+On the other hand, on any computer or mobile device, apps are connected to the internet most of the time, but they are more convenient and offer quick access to assets.

-A mobile wallet is another type of hot wallet.
+A mobile wallet is another type of software wallet.
 It is an application that can be downloaded and installed on a smartphone.

-A modern mobile smart wallet does more than just store your seed phrase.
+A modern mobile smart wallet on a mobile device does more than just store your seed phrase.
 For example, Zerion Wallet automatically tracks the entire DeFi and NFT, finds the best bridges and swaps on DEXes across 10+ networks, and more.